1414C/jiffy/README.md

     * go get -u github.com/mattn/go-sqlite3
     * go get -u github.com/MSSQL

+    ** godep will be incorporated in order to eliminate this installation step

-2. Install the application into your local $GOPATH/src directory:
+3. Install the application into your local $GOPATH/src directory:
     * go get -u github.com/1414C/rgen

-3. You will need access to a Postgres, MySQL, MSSQL or SAP Hana database, either locally or over the network.
+4. You will need access to a Postgres, MySQL, MSSQL or SAP Hana database, either locally or over the network.
 It is also possible to run tests with SQLite3.

-4. The application can be started in two ways:
+5. The application can be started in two ways:
     * From $GOPATH/src/github.com/1414C/rgen you may execute the application by typing:
         * go run main.go
     * A binary can also be built from $GOPATH/src/github.com/1414C/rgen by typing the following: